-- Automatic traffic control system is in place to control the traffic density as well as the safely including secondary emission inside the plant. - Maximum in bound and out bound material movements are done by railway wagons to reduce dust emissions. - Speed limit of the vehicles has been restricted to 16 kmph to 35 kmph based on road capacity & condition to control secondary emission. - Loaded trucks/dumpers coming inside the plant with their valid PUC. - Mechanized vacuum cleaning sweepers are deployed within Works for regular cleaning and dust evacuation of roads which is being reused in process. - High-Pressure Jet Cleaning Machine, operating at 60 bar pressure, is installed for effective road cleaning inside main works area.
+- Automatic traffic control system is in place to control the traffic density as well as the safety including secondary emission inside the plant. - Maximum in bound and out bound material movements are done by railway wagons to reduce dust emissions. - Speed limit of the vehicles has been restricted based on road capacity & condition to control secondary emission. - Loaded trucks/dumpers coming inside the plant with their valid PUC. - Mechanized vacuum cleaning sweepers are deployed within Works for regular cleaning and dust evacuation of roads which is being reused in process. - High-Pressure Jet Cleaning Machine is installed for effective road cleaning inside main works area. - xii.

-xii.
 Vehicular pollution due to transportation of raw materials and finished products shall be controlled.
 Proper arrangements shall also be made to control dust emissions during loading and unloading of the raw material and finished product.

 Maximum raw material is being transported through railways to reduce the road transport load and vehicular pollution.
 Dry fog dust suppression and water sprinklers are provided to control dust emission during loading and unloading activity.
 Dust suppression system (DS) are commissioned at various locations inside Works.
 Tyre washing facility has also been provided at strategic locations to reduce dust emission.
-High-Pressure Jet Cleaning Machine, operating at 60 bar pressure, is installed for effective road cleaning inside main works area.
+High-Pressure Jet Cleaning Machine is installed for effective road cleaning inside main works area.